frozenpandaman/splatnet2statink/README.md

 Running `python splatnet2statink.py -M 900` from the command line launches the script in monitoring mode, checking for and uploading battles every 15 minutes.

-Running `python splatnet2statink.py --salmon` prompts you to enter a number of recent Salmon Run shifts to upload.
+Running `python splatnet2statink.py --salmon -r` uploads all recent Salmon Run shifts not already present on stat.ink.

 ## Features